-- >> The quotes are provided in near-real time. - The quotes are updated only if your iPhone can connect to the Internet via Wi-Fi or a wireless data network.
+- >> The guotes are provided in near-real time. - >> The quotes are updated only if your iPhone can connect to the Internet via Wi-Fi or a wireless data network.

 So tap that Stocks icon and take a peek.
 The first time you open Stocks, you see information for a group of default stocks, funds, and indexes.
 You can't see them all on the screen at once, so flick upward to scroll down.
+Or swipe up on Top Stories from Apple News at the bottom of the screen to see current financial news items.